dgroup/vcs4sql/readme.md

 In the last few years, version control for database became best practice.
-There are several implementations/ways for ruby, however, most of them are focused/dependent on particular frameworks that restrict the migration outside the framework. vcs4sql allows organizing version control for the database(s) in a simple, elegant and lightweight way without any dependencies on existing frameworks.
+There are several implementations/ways for ruby, however, most of them are focused/dependent on particular frameworks that restrict the migration outside the framework. vcs4sql allows organizing version control for the database(s) in a simple,elegant and lightweight way without any dependencies on existing frameworks.

 ---

 - [Quick start](#quick-start)